Job Listing - Professional Staff (exempt)

 $39,200 to $70,600

-Oversees the technical/functional development, analysis, planning, design, and testing in the PeopleSoft Human Resources module; serves as liaison to related functional units and systems that have an impact on, or are integrated with, the Human Resources module; oversees the implementation and maintenance of Client Relationship Management (CRM) systems such as Hobsons, and Student Information Systems (SIS) such as PowerSchool, particularly in support of admissions, enrollment, and communications; and supports administrative back end and user training.
+Responsibility the technical/functional development, analysis, planning, and testing in the PeopleSoft Student Administration module; serves as liaison to related functional units and systems that have an impact on, or are integrated with, the Student Administration module including, but not limited to, Admissions, Financial Aid, and student records; oversees the implementation of client relationship management (CRM) systems, particularly in support of admissions, enrollment, retention, and campus communications; supports administrative back end and user training; and provides support for other applications, particularly those affecting business processes for both the University and Clerc Center communities.

 Bachelor's degree in computer science, management information systems, or a related field.
-A minimum three years of IT experience with extensive familiarity with PeopleSoft functionalities, especially in Human Resources and/or Payroll (Bachelor's degree in the above-mentioned fields and a minimum five years of experience in an IT environment will be considered).
+A minimum three years of IT experience with extensive familiarity with PeopleSoft functionalities, especially in student records management (experience in ERP and student administration software in a university environment will be considered).
 Demonstrated ability to use PeopleTools.
+Familiarity with Crystal/Query reporting, SQL, and PeopleSoft security administration necessary.
 Ability to work independently and systematically with strong attention to detail.
 Demonstrated ability to communicate technical details clearly and effectively to technical and non-technical staff.
 Ability to apply a high level of problem solving in support of users, including access and design modification.
 Good interpersonal and communication skills essential.
-American Sign Language skills required or the willingness to learn and become proficient within a reasonable amount of time.
+Fluency in American Sign Language or the willingness to learn and become proficient within a reasonable amount of time.

 To view other ranks and specification, please view this link: http://www.gallaudet.edu/hrs/employment_opportunities/career_ladders_at_gallaudet_university/gallaudet_technology_service_career_ladder.html